qcuaeh/molalignlib/README.md

     ./bin/molalign tests/r01/Co100.xyz -sort -bias -tol 0.35

-Tolerance must be chosen carefully because a value too small will lead to wrong results while a value too large will not improve performance.
+Tolerance must be chosen carefully because a value too small can lead to wrong results while a value too large will not improve performance.

 ### Advanced usage